Latest News

 “It's our job as coaches to build the base, and together we're chasing a supreme pizza, not just a margherita.”

-Ellie Lambkin, Talent Specialist - Female Programs at the West Australian Football Commission, is confident Orme will thrive in the role.
+Elly Lambkin, Talent Specialist - Female Programs at the West Australian Football Commission, is confident Orme will thrive in the role.

-“With years working in the 18s program as an assistant coach Kate has created a connection with Beau McDonald and Trent Cooper who will continue to support her with this new role.
+“With years working in the 18s program as an assistant coach, Kate has created a connection with Beau McDonald and Trent Cooper who will continue to support her with this new role.

 “We can’t wait to see where her coaching journey will take her.”